Withdrawing without penalty

 If you are a domestic fee paying OUA student, please ensure you have first received the outcome of your financial penalty assessment prior to submitting this form.

 To make an application to withdraw without academic and/or financial penalty:

-- Check that your circumstances meet both academic and financial definitions of unavoidable disruption if you are seeking removal of both academic and financial penalty.
+- Check that your circumstances meet both academic and financial definitions of serious and unavoidable disruption if you are seeking removal of both academic and financial penalty.